Please email email@example.com with

 - please put the address on one line.
 This is right out:

-- leave out the fancy quotes, emojis, and even funny jokes.
+- please leave out the fancy quotes, emojis, and even funny jokes.
 The computer has a terrible sense of humor anyway and no aesthetic taste.